Aliases for PAK1 Gene

 PAK1 (P21 Protein (Cdc42/Rac)-Activated Kinase 1) is a Protein Coding gene.
-Diseases associated with PAK1 include gastric cancer and renal cell carcinoma.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Diseases associated with PAK1 include gastric cancer and gastroesophageal junction adenocarcinoma.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PAK7.

 UniProtKB/Swiss-Prot for PAK1 Gene